 Section 1: The corporation shall have the following five classes of members.

 (d) SESHA VOTING MEMBER

-Class comprised of SESHA FELLOWS and SESHA ASSOCIATE MEMBERS who are current, paid members in good standing.
+Class comprised of SESHA FELLOWS and SESHA ASSOCIATE MEMBERS who are current members in good standing.

 (e) SESHA STUDENT MEMBER